Skip to content

 6. Automated texting options

 Automation is a great way to save time for your team, especially when it comes to SMS and MMS.
-Not only can you focus more on complex tasks, but you can look professional to customers and show you genuinely care about great customer experiences.
+Not only can you focus more on complex tasks, but you can also look professional to customers and show that you care about their experience.

 Canadian VoIP services like OpenPhone offer texting automations on every plan.
 Depending on what your business needs, you can: